hooyuser/blender_sdf_node_addon/README.md

 SDF refers to signed distance field.
 You may find lots of impressive content to do with SDF on this website https://www.iquilezles.org/www/articles/distfunctions/distfunctions.htm.

-For now this addon is still work-in-progress and has no official releases.
-You can just go for it by manual installation.
-That is, copy the `sdf_node_addon` directory to your blender's `scripts/addons` directory directly.
+Since this addon is still work-in-progress and has no official releases, you can only go for it by manual installation.
+For now you have to install another blender addon [taichi-blend](https://github.com/taichi-dev/taichi_blend) firstly.
+Then just copy the `sdf_node_addon` directory to your blender's `scripts/addons` directory directly.

 ## Features